odedia/cloud-native-polls/README.md

 You can freely set up your own questions and thumbnails, by setting configuration through Spring properties.

+The app has been updated to Spring Boot 3.3, and uses Spring Cloud Discovery to find the frontend and backend.
+The backend is hidden behind `apps.internal` route to prevent unwanted access, only the frontend can call this service.

 <img src="app-screenshot.png"/>

 ## Compiling this app